 How about a tennis match?
 Visitors will find tennis courts near Lure Lodge.
 Bring your racket and gear up for some friendly competition.
 Need equipment?
 Tennis gear is available for check out for lodge guests.

-General Burnside State Park features a 75-acre campground, open from mid-March through mid-November.
+One of the best ways to experience Lake Cumberland is by camping it.
+General Burnside State Park features a 75-acre campground with beautiful views, open from mid-March through mid-November.
 The campground features utility hookups and two service buildings with restrooms and showers.
 Book your site today by calling 606-561-3625.

 Lake Cumberland State Resort Park is home to the 63-room Lure Lodge.
-Overlooking the beautiful lake, the lodge features amenities like a year-round indoor pool, Wi-Fi access, pet-friendly rooms and the lakeside Rowena Landing Restaurant.
-The park also offers 29 cottages and 75 campsites, including 29 year-round primitive sites and 46 sites with utility hookups.
-Restrooms and showers are available at three service buildings.
+Overlooking the lake, the lodge features amenities like a year-round indoor pool, Wi-Fi, pet-friendly rooms and the lakeside Rowena Landing Restaurant.
+The park also offers 29 cottages, 29 year-round primitive sites and 46 RV sites with utility hookups.
 Book your room or campsite today.

 - Lake Cumberland Tourist Commission